What is Arteriovenous Malformation?

-An AVM is a group of blood vessels that didn’t form properly and have become intertwined, which impedes the blood flow.
+An arteriovenous malformation (AVM) is a group of blood vessels that didn’t form properly and have become intertwined, which impedes the blood flow.
 When they’re cut, these veins and arteries tend to bleed faster than normal veins due to the pressure of being tangled together.

-A brain AVM occurs as a baby is developing inside the mother’s womb.
+A brain arteriovenous malformation occurs as a baby is developing inside the mother’s womb.
 It is not believed to be caused by genetics, but there are certain risk factors that raise the odds of having one.
 Females are less likely than males to have an AVM.

 - Sudden severe headaches

 - A swooshing noise that can be heard with a stethoscope

 Seizures and bleeding within the brain might cause a stroke or brain damage, which could result in permanent paralysis as well as loss of memory, speech, and vision.

 Capillary arteriovenous malformation occurs when there’s a malformation of the tiny blood vessels that connect the arteries and veins called capillaries.
 The malformation is due to swollen capillaries below the surface of the skin.
 These small pink or red bumps can appear on the face, arms, and/or legs.
 There are individuals that have capillary malformations without having an AVM.
 However, to be diagnosed with this particular type of condition, the individual has to have an arteriovenous malformation in addition to capillary malformations.